OpenPrinting/openprinting.github.io/CONTRIBUTING.md

 * For bug reports, include the browser (and version) you’re using, since behavior may differ across browsers.
 * For ideas or feature requests, explain how the change will affect the user experience and/or improve the website’s functionality.

-### Pull Requests
+## Pull requests

-* If you have made some changes in the codebase and want to generate a PR.
-First, pull latest version of code from [upstream](https://github.com/Esri/developer-support/wiki/Setting-the-upstream-for-a-fork).
-Remove all merge conflicts before generating PR.
+Documentation updates and fixes should be done via pull requests:

+* Make sure you pull the latest version of our repository before creating a branch.
+Update (rebase or merge into) your PR branch to the latest before submitting a PR.
+Resolve all merge conflicts if any.
-* In the PR, try to add working link of your work and if that is not possible, add screenshots.
+* In the PR, try to add a working link to your work or add screenshots if necessary.

-### Making changes

-* Whenever you are working on some major feature, always create a [new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+* Build your branch locally and check every affected behavior.

+## Style guide

+We use US spelling for all our documentation and website content.
+Please use your IDE's spellchecker before submitting a PR.

 ## Build docs

 To build our documentation locally:

-* Setup jekyll environment.
+* Set up the Jekyll environment.
 See the [official documentation](https://jekyllrb.com/docs/) for guidance.
-* Clone the source code from [Github](https://github.com/OpenPrinting/openprinting.github.io).
+* Clone the source code from [GitHub](https://github.com/OpenPrinting/openprinting.github.io).
 * Navigate to the local repository and run: `bundle exec jekyll serve`
 * Open the localhost address in your web browser: `localhost:4000`